 He's absolutely right because this is something that needs to be investigated.

-This is the reason why Americans, and look, Strz was so smug today.
+This is the reason why Americans, and look, Strzok was so smug today.

 Thank goodness the rest of those guys that worked with him have either been pushed out or they've retired out.

-You know, David Schoen, let me let me go to the heart of this too, because I call it the biggest abuse of power scandal, biggest corruption scandal in history.
+You know, David Shon, let me go to the heart of this too, because I call it the biggest abuse of power scandal, biggest corruption scandal in history.

-If I did what Lisa Page did yesterday, I I don't think you and Greg combined and the best attorneys in the in the country could get me out of jail.
+If I did what Lisa Page did yesterday, I don't think you and Greg combined and the best attorneys in the country could get me out of jail.

-I'd be Paul Manafort 23 hours a day behind a uh behind bars.
+I'd be Paul Manafort 23 hours a day behind bars.

 How do they get away with this?

-And if it if they do, doesn't it mean equal justice under the law, equal application under the laws?
+And if they do, doesn't it mean equal justice under the law, equal application under the laws?

-Look, take this take just the example of text messages and emails.
+Look, takes just the example of text messages and emails.

-Strzok said today, he didn't mean what he said.
+Strzzok said today he didn't mean what he said.

 For example, very clear meaning, I would think, when he called Trump supporters ignorant hillbillies, he didn't mean that at all.

-Strzok and other FBI agents every day in this country use emails against criminal defendants, life sentences for those defendants, and convinced the jury in every case that they meant exactly what was written in those emails.
+Strzok and other FBI agents every day in this country use emails against criminal defendants, getting life sentences for those defendants, and convince the jury in every case that they meant exactly what was written in those emails.

 This guy's an FBI agent.